tsukhu/redux-and-react-query/README.md

 3. The amount of global state maintaned can be further reduces with `Frontend Server State` maintained with `react-query` , making the overall code more efficient.

+4. RTK Query once integrated (and a product release is available) with RTK is likely to be become a defacto standard for async , `Frontend Server State` if redux is being as part of the application.

 ## Lines of Code Differences

 | Technique | LOC | % Savings |